tpoisot/ms_pop_networks/ms_pop.md

 a central concern at present if we are to understand, for example, network variation and its subsequent response to environmental change.

-[f:traits]: figures/fig_aggregation.pdf "Traits and populations"
-![The left-hand side of this figure represents possible interactions between populations (circles) of four species (ellipses), and the aggregated species interaction network on the right.
-In this example, the populations and species level networks have divergent properties, and the inference on the system dynamics are likely to be different depending on the level of observation.
-More importantly, if the three populations highlighted in red were to co-occur, there would be no interactions between them, whereas the species-level network would predict a linear chain.\label{f:traits}.][f:traits]

 ## Benefits for network analysis